Wildlife and Bushfires

 Injured or Orphaned Wildlife

-If you find injured or orphaned wildlife call the Wildlife Management Branch on 6165 4305 (business hours) or Bonorong Wildlife Rescue on 0447 264 625 (all hours).
+If you find injured or orphaned wildlife call Wildlife Reception on 6165 4305 (business hours) or Bonorong Wildlife Sanctuary on 0447 264 625 (all hours).
 There may also be a local rescue and rehabilitation group in your area.

 If the animal cannot be easily approached and contained, please contact one of the above for advice to avoid causing further injury or distress to the animal.
 Wild animals can also cause injuries to humans and transmit disease in some circumstances.